 - Medigap provides extra benefits that are not a part of Original Medicare, such as foreign travel emergency.
 Several companies offer additional benefits such as pharmacy savings, vision discount, access to fitness facilities, nurse health line, etc.

 Why Medigap plans are popular – Variety of Medigap Plans

-Another reason of Medigap plan’s popularity is the variety of their plans – anybody may find a plan that fits the best to his/her needs.
+Another reason for Medigap plan’s popularity is the variety of their plans – anybody may find a plan that fits the best to his/her needs.

 There are 10 Standardized Medigap Plans.
 Each plan has a designated letter (Plan A, Plan B, etc.) and a specific set of basic and extra benefits.
 Medigap plans rarely change from year to year, and their standardization allows easy comparison between plans.

-Standardization also means that any plans bought from one insurance company is identical to the same plan bought from any other insurance company.
-The main difference is the price and it may be quite significant.
+Standardization also means that any plan bought from one insurance company is identical to the same plan bought from any other insurance company.
+The main difference is the price, and it may be quite significant.